openedx/edx-documentation/en_us/developers/source/accessibility.rst

 CSS-generated content can cause many accessibility problems.
 Since many screen readers interact with the DOM, they are not exposed to content generated by CSS, which does not live in the DOM.
-There is currently no mechanism for adding alternative content for images added using CSS (either background images or pseudo elements).
+There is currently no mechanism for providing alternative content for images added using CSS (either background images or pseudo elements).

-Many developers think that providing screen reader-only text can be used to solve this.
-However, images added using this technique will not be rendered to users who have high contrast mode enabled on their operating systems.
-These users are likely not using screen readers, so they cannot access the visible icon, or the screen reader text.
+Many developers think that providing screen reader-only text can be used to solve this problem.
+However, images added using this technique are not rendered to users who have high contrast mode enabled on their operating systems.
+These users are likely not using screen readers, so they cannot access the visible icon or the screen reader text.

 Content injected into the DOM using JavaScript is more accessible than content added using CSS.